serverless/blog/posts/2017-04-12-serverless-v1.11.0.md

 ### Separate `package` and `deploy` command

 It finally arrived!
-Serverless now has the separation between the packaging and deployment of your Serverless service!
+Serverless v1.11 introduces a way to separate the packaging step from the deployment of your service!

 This gives you more control over the build process which will also improve CI / CD usage in combination with the Serverless Framework.

-Let's take a closer look how this feature works:
+Let's take a closer look how we can make use of this new feature.

 #### The `package` command

-The `package` command gives you a way to just package the service artifacts.
+The `package` command enables you a way to package all your service artifacts and store the on your disk.

 Running the following command will build and save all the deployment artifacts in the services `.serverless` directory: